-The 2013 unaudited pro forma revenue and earnings set forth above were adjusted to include the impact of non-recurring acquisition date fair value adjustments to inventory related to the Nobel Biocare acquisition of \$27 million pre-tax.
-The 2014 unaudited pro forma revenue and earnings were adjusted to exclude the impact of the above noted acquisition date fair value adjustments.
-Acquisition-related transaction costs associated with the Nobel Biocare transaction of \$12 million were also exclude from the pro-forma earnings in each of the 2014 and 2013 periods presented.
+The 2015 unaudited pro forma revenue and earnings set forth above were adjusted to exclude the impact of nonrecurring acquisition date fair value adjustments to inventory and deferred revenue related to the Pall Acquisition of \$91 million pretax and exclude the impact of the Nobel Biocare acquisition date fair value adjustments of \$20 million pretax.
+The 2014 unaudited pro forma earnings set forth above were adjusted to include the impact of these nonrecurring acquisition date fair value adjustments to inventory and deferred revenue related to the Pall and Nobel Biocare acquisitions as noted above.

+In addition, the acquisition-related transaction costs and change in control payments of approximately \$47 million in 2015 associated with the Pall Acquisition and \$12 million in 2014 related to the Nobel Biocare acquisition were excluded from pro forma earnings in those periods.

 NOTE 3.
-DISCONTINUED OPERATIONS AND OTHER DISPOSITIONS
+DISCONTINUED OPERATIONS, DANAHER SEPARATION AND OTHER DISPOSITIONS